minifinity/minifinity.github.io/content/_index.md

 date_format = "%b %-d, %Y"
 +++

-Hi!
-I'm Zara.
+Welcome, 欢迎!

 I'm studying theoretical computer science at Stanford University.
+Outside of school, you can find me in a book, at the piano, or [blundering rooks](https://www.chess.com/member/minifinity).

 This site collects writing, work, and wanderings.